Horatio Gates: Board of inquiry

 Because of the debacle at Camden, Congress passed a resolution calling for a board of inquiry, the prelude to a court-martial, to look into Gates's conduct.
-Always one to support a court-martial of other officers, particularly those with whom he was in competition for advancement, such as Benedict Arnold, Gates vehemently opposed the inquiry into his own conduct.
-Although he never was again placed in field command, Gates's New England supporters in Congress came to his aid in 1782, repealing the call for an inquiry.
+Always one to support a court-martial of other officers, particularly those with whom he competed for advancement, such as Benedict Arnold, Gates vehemently opposed the inquiry into his own conduct.
+Although he was never again placed in field command, Gates's New England supporters in Congress came to his aid in 1782, repealing the call for an inquiry.
 Gates then rejoined Washington's staff at Newburgh, New York.
 Rumors implicated some of his aides in the Newburgh Conspiracy of 1783.
 Gates may have agreed to involve himself, though this remains unclear.